maikelthedev/i3tray/README.md

 I am really liking literate programming so I wrote this python script using my own Literate Programming implementation in Fish shell [here](https://github.com/maikeldotuk/literatefish) which I wrote yesterday night.

-First be aware I'm importing libraries than I use because I haven't yet cleaned up what I don't really need.
-This whole thing is still **in the experimental**.
+Be aware I'm importing libraries that I do not use because I haven't yet cleaned up what I don't really need.
+This whole thing is still **very experimental**.
 That doesn't stop you from forking it.

 Using [LiterateFish](https://github.com/maikeldotuk/literatefish) you can both execute and upgrade this file as it contains instructions in both Python and Bash and my little crappy function distinguishes them.